anki/vector-python-sdk/README.md

 You can follow steps [here](https://developer.anki.com/vector/docs/index.html) to set up your Vector robot with the SDK.

+You can also generate a local copy of the SDK documetation by following the instructions in the `docs` folder of this project.

 ## Privacy Policy and Terms and Conditions